Suzanna-Linn/slua/docs/new-release.md

 ##### Metamethods `__len` and `__index` are not used

 With the new improvements they are not needed.
+Not calling them avoid issues in the cases where `__len` was used for another purpose.

 `__len` was useful to encode excessively sparse arrays.
 Now we can use `__jsonhint="array"` or the parameter `allow_sparse=true`.